geoadmin/mf-chsdi3/chsdi/static/doc/source/releasenotes/index.rst

 '''''''''''''''''''''''''''''
 - Bug fixes
 - Announcement: the swisstopo layer ch.swisstopo.vec200-landcover-wald has been removed from FSDI services as announced earlier this year
+- Announcement: the layers ch.bafu.grundwasserschutzareale, ch.bafu.grundwasserschutzzonen and ch.bafu.gewaesserschutzbereiche will be completely removed from the FSDI services in march 2021
 - `Full changelog <https://github.com/geoadmin/mf-chsdi3/compare/r_201028...r_201209>`__